5F-PB-22

-5F-PB-22 (5F-QUPIC or quinolin-8-yl 1-pentyfluoro-1H-indole-3-8-carboxylate) is a designer drug which acts as a cannabinoid agonist.
+5F-PB-22 (5F-QUPIC or Quinolin-8-yl 1-fluoroPentyl-1H-Indole-3-8-Carboxylate) is a designer drug which acts as a cannabinoid agonist.
 The structure of 5F-PB-22 appears to have been designed with an understanding of structure–activity relationships within the indole class of cannabinoids.

+The indazole analogue 5F-NPB-22 (5F-QUPINAC) is known.

 Pharmacology

 5F-PB-22 acts as a full agonist with a binding affinity of 0.468 nM at CB_{1} and 0.633 nM at CB_{2} cannabinoid receptors.

 Legal status

 As of October 2015 5F-PB-22 is a controlled substance in China.

 In January 2014, 5F-PB-22 was designated as a Schedule I controlled substance in the United States after several deaths were associated with its use.

 In the United Kingdom, 5F-PB-22 is now classified and controlled as a Class B drug, following the November 2016 amendment to the Misuse of Drugs Act 1971.
 Several other synthetic cannabinoids structurally related to JWH-018, like 5F-PB-22, were also classified in this amendment.